shawntabrizi/rust-state-machine/src/6/template/README.md

 > IMPORTANT NOTE!

 What you SHOULD NOT do is blindly `unwrap()` options.
 This will result in a `panic` in your code, which is exactly the kind of thing Rust was designed to prevent!
-Instead, you should always explicitly handle all of your different logical cases, and if you let Rust do it's job, your code will be super safe.
+Instead, you should always explicitly handle all of your different logical cases, and if you let Rust do its job, your code will be super safe.

 In the context of what we are designing for with the balances module, we have a map which has an arbitrary number of user keys, and their balance values.

 What should we do when we read the balance of a user which does not exist in our map?

 Well, the trick here is that in the context of blockchains, a user having `None` balance, and a user having `0` balance is the same.
-Of course, there is some finer details to be expressed between a user who exists in our state with value 0 and a user which does not exist at all, but for the purposes of our APIs, we can treat them the same.
+Of course, there are some finer details to be expressed between a user who exists in our state with value 0 and a user which does not exist at all, but for the purposes of our APIs, we can treat them the same.

 What does this look like?